Skin cancer in Australia

+Approximately 2 out of 3 Australians will be diagnosed with some form of skin cancer during their lifetime.
+However, non-melanoma keratinocyte skin cancer is the most common cancer diagnosed in Australia, with 1 million treatments per year.

-Skin cancer in Australia kills over 2,000 each year, with more than 750,000 diagnosed and treated.
-Tanning became embedded in Australian culture and proved to be a controversial issue because of its popularity among teens and solarium users, despite correlations between tanning and an increased risk of developing melanoma.
-Australia experienced relative success through skin cancer prevention campaigns started in the 1980s and continued to invest and promote awareness through government-funded mass media strategies.
-Although Australia has one of the highest national rates of skin cancer, mortality trends in melanoma stabilized.
+Australia experienced relative success through skin cancer prevention campaigns such as SunSmart, started in the 1980s, and continued to invest and promote awareness through government-funded mass media strategies.
+Although Australia has one of the highest national rates of skin cancer, mortality trends in melanoma were stable as of 2002.